wcarvalho/wcarvalho.github.io/_posts/2017-12-23-building_machines_glossary.md

 ## Symbolic representations
-Symbols can be thought of as having variables which represent different quantities.
+Symbols can be thought of as variables that represent different quantities.
 For example, every letter of the alphabet can be seen as a symbol.
-Likewise for words in our vocabulary.
+Likewise, words in our vocabulary.

 ## Sub-symbolic representations
 A representation is sub-symbolic if its constituents are not symbolic.
-For example, you could represent words as points in space like in the example above.
-Here, each component of the word is a real number.
-A symbolic representation would represent the words as their own symbols.
+For example, you could represent words as points in space like in the example below.
+Here, each constituent of the word is a real number (an x or y coordinate).
+This differs from a symbolic representation which would represent the words as symbols in and of themselves.

 ![word2vec](http://suriyadeepan.github.io/img/seq2seq/we1.png)

 ## Distributed Representations
 A distributed representation is one where different computational units hold different parts of a representation.
-In the example of neurons in a neural network, every neuron in a layer by itself one aspect of a representation you care about.
-For example, in the plot above words are represented by 2 coordinates.
-Here, each neuron could hold the value for one coordinated, so the representation for the word is distributed **across** the neurons.
+In the example of neurons in a neural network, every neuron in a layer might by itself hold one aspect of a representation you care about.
+For example, in the plot above words are represented by 2 coordinates (x and y).
+Here, each neuron could hold the value for one coordinate (one neuron for x, the other for y), so the representation for the word is distributed **across** the neurons.

 ## Inductive Biases
 Inductive Biases are the assumptions your model makes about the relationship between its inputs and outputs for **new, unseen** inputs.
-For example, a model that learns to represent visual concepts might have the inductive bias that objects are composed of learnable parts and relations, as with the segway below which can be decomposed into two wheels connected by a platform, which provides the base for a post, which holds the handlebars, etc.
+For example, a model that learns to represent visual concepts might have the inductive bias that objects are composed of learnable parts and relations.
+With the example of the segway below, it could be decomposed into two wheels connected by a platform, which provides the base for a post, which holds the handlebars, etc.

 <img height="200px" src="{{ site.baseurl }}/files/posts/building_machines_like_people/segway.png">